 We all love peonies, but did you know their peak season is spring?
 That means prices go way up for fall and winter brides.
 Have a conversation with your florist about the flowers you want vs. the buds that are in season before you design your bouquets.

-You’ll need a lot of stamps for your save-the-dates, invites, and thank-yous.
+You’re going to need a lot of stamps.
+Seriously, you’ll be mailing a lot of different things before and after the wedding.
+Don’t forget to count these in your budget.
 Postage rates could be $1-2 for each piece of stationery, and those dollars add up pretty quickly!
 The key is to keep your paper products simple and low-bulk.
 Box invites may be cool, but they’ll be a pretty penny.